pourmalek/CovidVisualizedGlobal/RESULTS Regions together/README.md

 Daily, followed by Total.

-Deaths, followed by infections, and cases.
+Deaths, followed by excess deaths, infections, and cases.

 With Global, followed by without Global.